sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - an expansion of industryowing to the renewable-energy shift and a move in supply chains away from China;
     - continued pre-eminence in IT;
     - a high-tech welfare safety-net for the hundreds of millions left behind by all this

-- Financial Basics (from Deepak Shenoy)
-    - Trust no one
-    - if other side is getting commission then you are not getting sold the right kind of product. be cynical.Go for Cheapest and Simple product, any complexity means it has hidden incentives for selling it.
-    - Hygiene - if shit happens can i take care of myself and family?
-    - Medical Insurance - Opt for Super top up policy beyond base policy.
-    - Life Insurance - Go for Simple product.
-    - Emergency buffer - 6 months of expenses should be in bank account or FD.
-    - Corpus for Retirement -->  < 50 years old - 30 times your annual expenses is what is needed.